HydraCG/Minutes/README.md

 1. Create a folder named using ISO date (for example `2018-11-12`)
 1. Add `irc.log` and `audio.mp3` file to the folder
+1. If necessary, add aliases of new attendees to `scribetool/scrawl-config.js`
 1. Commit and submit PR
 1. Updated site will be deployed to a PR-preview static page
 1. Once merged, the updated site will be published